skip to Main Content

 Quality Assurance

-Under the provisions of the Australian Quality Training Framework, ADAS is required to develop and use quality assurance mechanisms to ensure the assessment of units of competency and qualifications against approved training packages are in line with registration requirements.
+Under the provisions of the Australian Quality Training Framework (AQTF), ADAS is required to develop and use quality assurance mechanisms to ensure the assessment of units of competency and qualifications against approved training packages are in line with registration requirements.

 ADAS is committed to:

-• Providing support to training staff to assist in the delivery of the program and to ensuring that all necessary materials and equipment are available to the trainers and trainees and that all administrative matters are handled efficiently.
+- Providing support to training staff to assist in the delivery of the programs and to ensuring that all necessary materials and equipment are available to the trainers and trainees, and that all administrative matters are handled efficiently;

-• Implementing and refining procedures for selecting and developing trainers and assessors and ensuring that they are kept abreast of best practices in vocational education and training.
+- Implementing and refining procedures for selecting and developing trainers and assessors and ensuring that they are kept informed of best practices in Vocational Education and Training;

-• Recording, monitoring and reviewing the assessment process.
+- Recording, monitoring and reviewing the assessment processes; and

-ADAS seeks formal and informal feedback for quality assurance, performance and standard measures from all staff and students.
-This will enhance the quality of services provided, by promoting and establishing a comprehensive team approach between all departments, employees and students of ADAS.
+ADAS seeks formal and informal feedback for quality assurance, performance, and standard measures from all staff and students.

 Marketing

-The marketing of ADAS courses will always be carried out with integrity and professionalism and will remain within the guidelines set down by industry and government bodies.
-ADAS will take every care to avoid vague and/or ambiguous statements.
+The marketing of ADAS courses is carried out with integrity and professionalism and remains within the guidelines set down by industry and government bodies.
 In the provision of information, no false or misleading comparisons are drawn with any other training organisation or training product.

-Care will be taken to ensure that ADAS will market its services consistently with the educational, cultural and regulatory systems of countries in which it seeks to market and will not detract from the reputation and interests of other Australian institutions.
+Care is taken to ensure that ADAS markets its services consistently with the educational, cultural and regulatory systems of countries in which it seeks to market, and will not detract from the reputation and interests of other Australian institutions.

-Written permission will be sought from any facilitators, trainees, clients or other organisation referred to in ADAS marketing or advertising material.
+Written permission is sought from any facilitators, trainees, clients or other organisations referred to in ADAS marketing or advertising material.

 VET Certificates and Statements of Attainment

-ADAS will issue Australian Qualifications Framework (AQF) testamurs to all trainees who satisfactorily complete the requirements of the accredited qualifications on the ADAS scope of registration with ASQA, and who have completed their training with an ATE which is accredited to issue VET qualifications.
+ADAS issues Australian Qualifications Framework (AQF) testamurs to all trainees who satisfactorily complete the requirements of the accredited qualifications on the ADAS scope of registration with ASQA, and who have completed their training with an ATE which is accredited to issue VET qualifications.

-Statements of Attainment will be issued for the successful completion of individual units of competency, while AQF wall certificates will be issued to students who successfully complete all aspects of the qualification.
+Statements of Attainment are issued for the successful completion of individual units of competency, while AQF wall certificates are issued to students who successfully complete all aspects of the qualification.

-ADAS aims to issue Certificates and Statements of Attainment to trainees at graduation or within then (10) working days after receiving evidence of the assessment.
-This will be monitored as part of ADAS’ quality assurance audit process.
+ADAS aims to issue Certificates and Statements of Attainment to trainees at graduation or within ten (10) working days after receiving evidence of the assessment.
+This is monitored as part of ADAS’ quality assurance audit process.

 Please note that not all ADAS ATEs are accredited to issue VET qualifications and the related documentation.
 Please contact ADAS if you require further clarification.